Orca attacks: 2010s

 During the filming of the third episode of the BBC documentary Frozen Planet (2011), a group of orcas were filmed trying to swamp the film crew's 18 ft zodiac boat with waves as they were filming.
 The crew had earlier taped the group hunting seals in the same fashion.
 It was not mentioned if any of the crew were hurt in the encounter.
 The crew described the orcas as being very tolerant of the film makers' presence.
 Over the course of 14 days they filmed over 20 different attacks on seals, many of which the film series producer Vanessa Berlowitz described as training exercises for the young calves in the group.

-On February 10, 2014, a free diver in Horahora Estuary near Whangārei, New Zealand, was pulled down for over 40 seconds by an orca that grabbed a bag containing crayfish and urchins which was attached to his arm by a rope.
+On February 10, 2014, a free diver in Horahora Estuary near Whangarei, New Zealand, was pulled down for over 40 seconds by an orca that grabbed a bag containing crayfish and urchins which was attached to his arm by a rope.
 The rope eventually came free.
 He then undid his weight belt and returned to the surface.
 He had lost all feeling in his arm and could no longer swim, but his cousin was nearby and helped him float to some rocks where the feeling in his arm returned.
 Local whale rescuer Jo Halliday thought the incident was more like a potential entanglement than an attack.
 She said, "I think it's been a pure accident and not an attack of any kind.
-I'd say the animal has panicked from the feel of the line and the man got dragged along with it.”
+I'd say the animal has panicked from the feel of the line and the man got dragged along with it."
 When the rope became undone, the orca did not attack but rather moved away.